The term “upgrade” may sound a little strange at first when applied to livestock. How in the world can somebody upgrade a cow or a goat?

 Upgrading refers to crossing two livestock breeds with a specific purpose in mind—improving one of the breeds.

 For example, suppose you raise a rare breed of cattle.
 There are only a few specimens of the breed in America, and importing new livestock would be too costly and complicated for your small business.
-Because so few cattle are available to you, you are at serious risk of inbreeding your herd, which can create health and reproductive weaknesses.
+Because so few cattle are available to you, your herd is at serious risk for inbreeding, which can create health and reproductive weaknesses.

 One thing you could do is upgrade your cattle.
 You would choose a more common breed with desirable characteristics and incorporate it into your herd in a controlled manner: